List of Home and Away characters introduced in 2009: Freya Duric

 Freya Duric, played by Sophie Hensser, made her first on-screen appearance on 10 February 2009.

 In 2009, the serial embarked on two lesbian storylines, one of which involved Nicole Franklin (Tessa James).
 It featured Freya kissing Nicole, which sparked complaints.
 James described their dynamic, stating: "Freya's exactly what Nicole was like when she first arrived in the bay, that is why they click.
 Nicole relates to the wild side of Freya, but has no idea how far Freya is going to take it."
 James said Nicole was "angry" because she was on Freya's "not hot list".
 Freya kisses her to prove she thinks she is hot, James opined that Nicole did not enjoy the kiss, but was just "happy to be center of attention" and happy that people were talking about her again.
 Freya's actions bring Nicole realisation that she has become boring.

-Freya arrives looking for Xavier Austin, with whom she used to have a relationship with.
+Freya arrives looking for Xavier Austin, with whom she used to have a relationship.
 She appears brash and makes it clear to him that she wants to salvage their romance.
 He initially tries to resist her.
 Freya is annoyed to discover the reason behind this is because he was dating Ruby Buckton.
 Freya attempts to seduce him repeatedly and succeeds.
 Gina makes her dislike of Freya known to Xavier and warns him off her.
 They continue to see each other and she stirs up trouble with locals.
 Freya then decides to push drugs in the Bay.
 She convinces Xavier to sell some drugs at Summer Bay High.
 After a disagreement with Nicole, she accuses her of being boring.
 To prove that she is not she kisses her in view of many students.
 This annoys Geoff who accuses her of scheming.
 Freya enjoys manipulating Xavier into doing her many favours.
 However she grows bored and later kisses Xavier's brother Hugo.
 She is unaware that Xavier witnesses this.
 She tries to blame Hugo, but he breaks up with her.
 Freya realises there is nothing to stay for and quickly leaves the area.